-Last Light Falling was originally planned to be a comic book series, but it was quickly shelved when I realized two years ago how much I had written about the back-story of the characters.
+Last Light Falling was originally planned to be a comic book series, but it was quickly shelved when I realized how much I had written about the back-story of the characters.
 It only seemed natural to try and write it into a novel.
-I had no idea that I would be creating a four book series.
+I honestly had no idea that I would be creating a four book saga.

 This first person narrative is told through the eyes of fifteen year old Arena Power, who has been struggling to let go of the tragic loss of her parents when she was nine.
 Though it often haunts her, she manages to keep a small emotional distance from the jaded past and tries to embrace the comforts of her foster family when she can.